pranavjha1/SibylSystem/README.md

 | `Sibyl_approved_logs` | Chat ID where approved requests are being logged. | Interger
 | `GBAN_MSG_LOGS` | Chat ID where triggeres `/fban` command. | Interger

+## Using the CLI

+The `rcw-cli` script is included to help you manage your RCW userbot easily.
+To get started, type `./rcw-cli help` in terminal and press Enter to see possible commands.

 ## Credits
 * Original repo where we forked: https://github.com/AnimeKaizoku/SibylSystem